kevinclark/snake3/README.md

 The last part of our for loop's body is `x = x + 1`.
 Why don't you try adding the line `y = y + 1`; what do you think will happen?

+## Drawing the border

+Let's draw a border for our Snake game along each of the edges.
+Here, I'll draw one side:

+    def move(direction):
+        for y in range(HEIGHT):
+            put_char((0, y), "W")

+I'm putting a "W" for "Wall".
+Here's a new couple new things.
+`HEIGHT` is a variable with the number of rows; there's another variable you can use named `WIDTH` for the number of columns.

+What is this `range` guy?
+He's another function, and you can see `range` is being given the `HEIGHT`.  `range(HEIGHT)` returns a list of numbers up to `HEIGHT`:

+    >>> HEIGHT
+    30
+    >>> range(HEIGHT)
+    [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29]

+When we write `for y in range(HEIGHT):`, we're saying that we should run the body 30 times, for `y = 0`, `y = 1`, `y = 2`, for each of the heights.

+Can you add loops to print the other three borders?